M3 Technology

-M3 Technology was founded as J&K Electronics Inc. in 1998 as a distributor of electronic components on Long Island.
-In 2004, the company was renamed M3 Technology, and established a new focus; the supply of parts and components to the aerospace industry.
+M3 Technology was founded as J&K Electronics Inc in 1998 as a distributor of electronic components on Long Island.
+In 2004, the company was renamed M3 Technology and established a new focus.
+The supply of parts and components to the aerospace industry.

-M3 Technology has now become The Aerospace & Defense Solutions company, but maintains its presence in the Electronics Industry.
+M3 Technology has now become an aerospace & defense company but maintains its presence in the Electronics Industry.

-Among the projects the company works on is the supply of parts and components to the MRAP program, logistical support of the New Iraqi Air force, and global supply services for the armed forces of Taiwan and Japan.
-In addition, M3 Technology is intimately involved with the defense industry of Turkey, and is a supplier of parts and supplies for many defense contractors in the country.
+Among the projects the company works on is the supply of parts and components to the MRAP program, logistical support of the New Iraqi Air Force and global supply services for the armed forces of Taiwan and Japan.
+In addition, M3 Technology is intimately involved with the defense industry of Turkey and is a supplier of parts and supplies for many defense contractors in the country.

 M3 Technology provides support services for platforms including: